Counseling Partners of Los Angeles

 TRAINING CPLA PROVIDES CLINICIANS

-August 2023 starts: We will provide training on August 9th, 10th, and 11th from 8am to 4pm via Zoom.
+August 2025 starts: We will provide a 3-day training the via Zoom on August 6th, 7th, and 8th (tentative).
 You must be available for all three of these days.

-Six follow-up trainings on zoom are scheduled throughout the year.
+Five follow-up trainings on Zoom are scheduled throughout the year on Sunday mornings.

 Topics covered in addition to CPLA protocols and procedures are: